extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

 Setting allowas_in with value 7 added to fabric user_fab

-3. Check and vereify the parameter values before saving the configuration.
+3. Check and verify the parameter values before saving the configuration.
 4. Use the ``bwc dcf fabric config show fabric=<fabric_name>`` command to display the fabric details added in step 2.